karma-runner/karma/docs/plus/06-angular.md

 ## Coverage

-Coverage requires input from Webpack because it is transpiled with [Intrumenter] loader.
+Coverage requires input from Webpack because it is transpiled with [Instrumenter] loader.

 The ```exclude: ``` line excludes .spec or test files from the coverage report.